AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/manage.md

 >[!CAUTION]
 >
->Before you delete a Site Template please make sure all sites referencing the template are also deleted.
+>Before you delete a Site Template, make sure all sites referencing the template are also deleted.

 ## End of the Journey? {#end-of-journey}